Kamijo (musician): 2013–present: Solo career and Versailles

 In August 2024, Kamijo announced he would be relocating his base of operations to Los Angeles, California in summer 2025 in order to learn film music production in Hollywood and to study under a specific vocal coach.

+In February 2026, Kamijo announced he would perform his first solo concert since relocating to Los Angeles, titled Sanctum of the Damned, in July of the same year.
+Kamijo also announced the tour Sanctuary of Europe, to take place in September to October 2026.